 Tobacco Museum

-Lovers of folk art, skilled artisans, and local culture should make this a stop to learn more about several of the island’s prominent craftspeople.
-The museum pays homage to artists such as Zoilo Cajigas and Celestino Avilés, two woodcarvers dedicated to creating religious figures and saints and musical instruments.
+Lovers of folk art, artisan goods, and local culture will adore the opportunity to learn more about several of the Puerto Rico's prominent craftspeople.
+Caguas Folk Art Museum pays homage to artists who crafted unique handmade products, such as Zoilo Cajigas and Celestino Avilés — two woodcarvers dedicated to creating religious figures and saints and musical instruments.
 Some of their works are featured permanently at the museum.
-Elpidio Collazo and Emilio Rosado also have rooms dedicated to their craft, carved birds.
-Other artists that worked on leather, ceramic, and toys are showcased as well.
-A second showroom exhibits traditional figurines by a cagüeño teacher named Edwin Báez.

 House of the Troubadour Luis Miranda "Pico de Oro"